algorithmica-org/algorithmica/content/english/hpc/algorithms/factorization.md

 ### Optimizing Modulo

-The next step is to actually apply [Montgomery Multiplication](/hpc/number-theory/montgomery/).

-This is exactly the type of problem when we need specific knowledge, because we have 64-bit modulo by not-compile-constants, and compiler can't really do much to optimize it.

-We do not need to convert numbers out of Montgomery representation before computing the GCD.
+The final step is to apply [Montgomery multiplication](/hpc/number-theory/montgomery/): the modulo is constant, so we can perform all computations — advancing the iterator, multiplication, and even computing the GCD — in the Montgomery space where reduction is cheap.

 ```c++
 struct Montgomery {